EnviDat/websnap/README.md

 ### Configuration

 - A valid `.ini` configuration file is **required** for both function and CLI usage.
-- Websnap expects the config to be `config.ini` same directory as websnap package is being executed from.
+- Websnap expects the config to be `config.ini` in the same directory as websnap package is being executed from.
-  - However, this can be changed using the `config` argument / `--config` option.
+  - However, this can be changed using the `config` function argument (or CLI `--config` option).
-- S3 config example file: `src/websnap/config_templates/s3_config_template.ini`
+- S3 config example file: [src/websnap/config_templates/s3_config_template.ini](https://gitlabext.wsl.ch/EnviDat/websnap/-/blob/main/src/websnap/config/s3.config.example.ini?ref_type=heads)
 - All keys in tables below are **mandatory**.

 #### `[DEFAULT]` Section